Talesoft/tale-jade/README.md

 You can also contact us via E-Mail.

-If you're interested in other projects, you might contact us via E-Mail as well
+If you're interested in other projects, you might contact us via E-Mail as well.

 **E-Mail: [info@talesoft.io](mailto:info@talesoft.io)**